 Vermont’s Annual Report costs $35.
 You can file online or if you prefer to file by mail, you can request a paper form from the Business Services Division.
 Your annual report is due within the first three months after your LLC’s fiscal year ends, which in most cases is March 31st.
-Online filings are processed within 24-hours.
-Mailed filings can take up to a week.
-Late filings will be fined $25, your LLC will lose its good standing with the state.
+Online filings are processed within 24-hours of being received.
+Mailed filings can take up to a week (plus time for mailing).
+Late filings will be fined $25, and your LLC will lose its good standing with the state.

 Find out more about filing your Vermont Annual Report.

 Vermont law requires that all LLCs have a registered agent.
 Prices for registered agents vary.
 At Northwest we charge $125 a year, and our price never goes up.
 You can save money by acting as your own registered agent, but your personal information will end up on public documents.
 A professional Vermont registered agent (like Northwest) will protect your privacy by listing their name and address on all state filings allowable, helping you live privately.

 Vermont’s only state-wide business license is the free Vermont Business Tax Account license that allows your LLC to collect sales tax.
 Any business in Vermont that makes taxable sales or provides taxable services will need to apply for one.
 You can apply online with myVTax.
 You can also submit a hard copy of the Application for Business Tax Account by mail or fax.

 Vermont Professional Licensing Fees